sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 This operation always reaches a consensus, even if it is an empty map.

-> teor says: can we make merging its own function, and call it conditionally,
-> based on a parameter to StructJoin?
-> Or can we give merged StructJoins a different name?

-*Merging*: It is possible to "_merge_" a set of StructJoinOp operations from different authorities into a single StructJoinOp.
-To do so, for each key, consider whether at least QUORUM_AUTH authorities have voted voted the same StructItemOp.
-If so, that StructItemOp is the resulting operation for this key.
-Otherwise, there is no entry for this key.

-Do the same for the StructItemOp for the `UNKNOWN_RULE`.

-Note that this operation is not recursive, since a StructJoinOp cannot contain a StructJoinOp.

-Note that this operation does not happen "automatically" whenever a StructJoinOp is given, but only when we say it that we are merging a set of StructJoinOps.

 #### DerivedFromField

 This operation can only occur within a StructJoinOp operation.
 It indicates